Geng-Zemin/RS-matching-framework/README.md

 # Usage

-FRIM runs through a command-line tool.
-To use it, enter the following command in the CMD (Command Prompt):
+RIM runs through a command-line tool.
+Before using it, you need to extract the opencv_world460.zip file.
+To run it, enter the following command in the CMD (Command Prompt):

 > RSFM.exe task.xml